VoronaMV/drf-fields/README.md

         fields = ('name', 'sex')
 ```

-#### Compare representation of this 2 serializer in ipython console:
+#### Compare representation of this 2 serializer in ipython console

 Creating 2 person objects
 ```